dawedawe/ferriby/README.md

 # ferriby

 Keep Ferrises alive and happy by feeding them commits in your repositories.
-They can live in a local repository, at GitHub, at Codeberg or at a GitLab instance.
+They can live in a local repository, at GitHub, any Forgejo instance like Codeberg or at a GitLab instance.

 ![Ferriby demo recording](./vhs/ferriby.gif)